ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/migrating/migrate-from-13-to-14.md

 The `Parse()` (previously `Deserialize()`) method has also changed its return type from `IdValue` to `NodeId`.
 The parsed Id value can now be accessed through the `NodeId.InternalId` instead of the `IdValue.Value` property.

+The ability to encode the schema name in the GID via `.Serialize("SchemaName", "MyType", "<raw-id>")` has been dropped and is no longer supported.

 ## Node Resolver validation

 We now enforce that each object type implementing the `Node` interface also defines a resolver, so that the object can be refetched through the `node(id: ID!)` field.